Rowing for All

 Gorge Narrows Rowing Club

-Gorge Narrows Rowing Club is offering a supportive and flexible female-only environment to encourage participation in rowing for women and girls, especially those who have had limited athletic opportunities due to cultural/religious norms, race, ethnicity, age, sexual orientation, income, or newcomer status.
-The programming will introduce basic rowing technique, teamwork, water safety, and boat handling, and will build participants’ confidence and comfort with rowing and sport participation in general.
-The programming is offered in English.
-For more information about this program please contact Rachel Davis: clubmanager@gorgerowing.ca.
+Gorge Narrows Rowing Club provides a flexible and supportive environment exclusively for women and girls to promote rowing participation, especially for those with limited athletic opportunities due to cultural, religious norms, race, ethnicity, age, sexual orientation, income, or newcomer status.
+The program covers basic rowing techniques, teamwork, water safety, and boat handling, fostering participants’ confidence and overall sports engagement and will be presented in English.

 Inlet Rowing Club

 Inlet Rowing Club is excited to provide a free rowing program in partnership with the Maple Hope Foundation, tailored to Ukrainian refugee youth (13-18 years old).
 The purpose of this program is to help these youth integrate with others in the community and provide safe, enjoyable, and physically beneficial ways to transition to their new home.
 There will be two opportunities to learn to row, one session offered in the fall (September/October) and one offered in the spring (March).
 For those entering in the fall, following the 12 hour learn to row course, students will be able to continue working on their rowing skills for the remainder of the season as a club member with rowing and training opportunities three times per week.
 The courses will be taught in English with the hope of also providing a volunteer translator.
-Interested parties can contact help@maplehopefoundation.org and sec.inletrowing@gmail.com for information and space availability.

 Maple Bay Rowing Club